North Andes plate

 The North Andes plate or North Andes block is a small tectonic plate (microplate) located in the northern Andes.
-It is squeezed between the faster moving South American plate and the Nazca plate to the southwest.
+It is squeezed between the faster-moving South American plate to the east and the Nazca plate to the west.
 Due to the subduction of the Coiba and Malpelo plates, this area is very prone to volcanic and seismic activity, with many historical earthquakes.

 Boundaries

 The North Andes plate is bound by (clockwise from north):